"All good things must come to an end."

 Don't directly ask for help.
 If you do that then you are essentially demanding, begging, and putting them on the spot.
 Instead, give them the opportunity to help you on their own terms.
 It's better that way.

 To understand this better, I want you to think of Genghis Khan.
 Yes, Genghis Khan.
 The story goes that he would tell his generals his ultimate goal and give them the flexibility on how to reach it on the battlefield.
-That open communication created an efficient and resourceful army that was able to conquer almost all of Asia.
+That open communication and freedom created an efficient and resourceful army that was able to conquer almost all of Asia.

 When you ask for specific help, you might think you know what you need at the moment to reach your ultimate goal, but you don't know what people can help you with or be willing to help you with.
 Instead, if you tell them what your ultimate goal is, they'll know, or at least can think of, the best way to help.